andi1984/vscode-tinypng/README.md

 You need to have an active TinyPNG API key, which you can find in your [TinyPNG Developer Dashboard](https://tinypng.com/dashboard/developers).
 You can provide the API key in your settings, see below.

 _!!!Be aware of [TinyPNG API](https://tinypng.com/developers)'s pricing model!
 All compressions you do via this extension are counting in your account's compression count!
-You can see your currently and monthly compression count via command you can see below!!!_
+You can see your currently and monthly compression count via command you can see below or inside the dashboard!!!_

 ![Compression Count command](images/compression-count.png)